frankcholula/mr/README.md

 ## License 📃
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 This means:
-1.  **Attribution**: You must give appropriate credit to the original author (me, Frank Lu) if you use or modify this project.
+1.  **Attribution**: You must give appropriate credit to the original author (me, Frank Lü) if you use or modify this project.
 2.  **Freedom**: You are free to use, modify, and distribute this project, including for commercial purposes, without restriction.
 3.	**No Warranty**: This project is provided “as-is” without any warranty or liability on the part of the author.